hcientist/OnlinePythonTutor/v3/docs/opt-trace-format.md

 ## Interlude: Viewing a trace in the OPT frontend

-To view a trace locally on your computer without setting up a Webserver, load up [`v3/demo.html`](https://github.com/pgbovine/OnlinePythonTutor/blob/master/v3/demo.html) in your browser.
+To view any trace locally on your computer without setting up a Webserver, load up [`v3/demo.html`](https://github.com/pgbovine/OnlinePythonTutor/blob/master/v3/demo.html) in your browser.
-Now create a trace file called `v3/test-trace.js`, which contains a single trace variable like so:
+Now create a trace file called `v3/test-trace.js` containing a single trace variable set to the value of your desired trace object:

 ```javascript
 var trace = { ... your trace object ... };